mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 18 November 2025

-- The average temperature today is 2.47˚C,
+- The average temperature today is 3.21˚C,
-- With highs of 3.32˚C and lows of 1.4˚C,
+- With highs of 4.6˚C and lows of 2.14˚C,
-- It may feel like 1.31˚C with light rain
+- It may feel like 3.21˚C with overcast clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 90%
+- The pressure is 1020hPa and humidity is 90%
 - The sun will rise at 07:33 and set at 16:14

 <!-- weather_marker ends -->